secworks/sha256/README.md

 - src/model/python - Functional model written in python
 - doc - documentation (currently not done.)
 - toolruns - Where tools are supposed to be run.
-Includes a Makefile for building and simulating the design using [Icarus Verilog](http://iverilog.icarus.com/)
+Includes a Makefile for building and simulating the design using
+[Icarus Verilog](http://iverilog.icarus.com/).
+There are also targets for linting the core using [Verilator](http://www.veripool.org/wiki/verilator).

 The actual core consists of the following files:
 - sha256_core.v - The core itself with wide interfaces.
-- sha256_w_mem.v - W message block memort and expansion logic.
+- sha256_w_mem.v - W message block memory and block expansion logic.
 - sha256_k_constants.v - K constants ROM memory.

 The top level entity is called sha256_core.
 This entity has wide